Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \item \textbf{BB84 Protocol}: This protocol is one of the popular methods used for quantum cryptography.
 It was formulated by two physicists, Charles H. Bennett and Gilles Brassard, at IBM in 1984 \cite{bennett1984quantum}.
-Though original idea was proposed by Wiesner in 1970's, but the research couldn't be published in the same year as it was published a decade later in 1983 \cite{wiesner1983conjugate}.
+Though original idea was proposed by Wiesner in 1970's, but the research could not be published in the same year as it was published a decade later in 1983 \cite{wiesner1983conjugate}.
 In this protocol, back to back photons carrying qubits are sent to Bob, who tries to perform a measurement on the arrived photons carrying qubits.
-Some of the photons are lost due to decoherence and never arrive, some are not detected.
-Out of all the detected photons, some of the bits are utilized to form the \textit{key}, the rest are utilized to expose the eavesdropper and gather information about spying.
+Some of the photons are lost due to decoherence and never arrive while some of those are not detected.
+Out of all the detected photons, some of the bits are utilized to form the \textit{key}, the rest are utilized to expose the \textit{Eve} and gather information about spying.
 Alice encodes the information with her own \textit{basis}, about which only Bob is familiar with.
-If this information is decoded using different basis other than the Alice's, then the measurement will \textit{disturb} the state of the photons carrying the qubits.
-In this context, eavesdropper measuring the information with different basis \textit{alters} the state of qubits, thus revealing its presence, resulting in Bob to discard those bits.
+If this information is decoded using a different basis, other than the Alice's one, then the measurement will \textit{disturb} the state of the photons carrying the qubits.
+In this context, \textit{Eve} measuring the information with different basis \textit{alters} the state of qubits, thus revealing its presence, resulting in Bob to discard those bits.